 Unlocked/Reconnected is an initiative that brings together a wide range of ‘houses of art’: museums, exhibition spaces, galleries, artist run initiatives and corporate collections — with around 200 participants in total.
 The project is driven by solidarity and aims to celebrate the reopening of art spaces across the board.
 The idea of Unlocked/Reconnected is to collectively reflect on notions of ‘home’.
 After months of homebound self-isolation at the behest of worldwide lockdown measurements, the project intends to collectively welcome visitors back in our ‘homes’.

 Our contribution to Unlocked/Reconnected is Carmen Roca Igual’s video Novel, which was also on view during the 1646 Street View Cinema.
 The work offers a poignant reflection on ‘home life’ in times of the virus.
-We are excited to celebrate the reopening and participate in Unlocked/Reconnected with Novel.
+With Novel, 1646 participated in Unlocked/Reconnected, celebrating the reopening.

 Carmen Roca Igual